Babsbarokah/Managing-Users-and-Groups-on-an-Amazon-Linux-EC2-Instance/README.md

 ```
 ---

+### ***Challenges**

+Initially, automating user creation and role assignment presented some formatting errors in the CSV file, leading to troubleshooting and refinements in the script logic.
+Another challenge was enforcing security policies consistently across different users and roles, but testing with different accounts helped validate the setup.

 ### **Lessons and Reflections**
 This project reinforced my understanding of user and access management within cloud environments.
-It highlighted the significance of structured role assignment, automation in user creation, and enforcing security best practices.
+It highlighted how managing permissions across multiple job roles requires careful planning to ensure security and efficiency.

 From a scalability perspective, managing users through groups rather than individual permissions simplifies administration, especially in growing environments.
 Additionally, enforcing strong password policies and SSH restrictions greatly reduces security risks.